 - The ability to expose data down to the ad level for vendors that allow us to pull data at that level (note that Facebook data is only captured at the campaign level)

-The Marketing Dashboard has five sections:
+The Marketing Dashboard has four sections:

 - Total Spend, CPA, CPO, and ROAS

 - ROAS broken down by Facebook vs Google